-PDA assessable development is consistent with the Land use plan if it complies with relevant provisions of the PDA development requirements.
+PDA assessable development is consistent with the Land use plan if it is consistent with all outcomes of the relevant PDA development requirements.

-However, development that does not comply with the relevant provisions of the PDA development requirements is consistent with the Land use plan if:
+However, development that is inconsistent with any of the outcomes of the relevant PDA development requirements, may be consistent with the Land use plan if the development is consistent with the vision, and:

-- i. the development does not conflict with the vision, and - ii. there are sufficient grounds to justify the approval of the development despite the non-compliance with the relevant PDA development requirements.
+- i. the development is an interim use; or - ii. there are sufficient grounds to justify the approval of the development despite any inconsistency with the relevant PDA development requirements.

-In this section 'grounds' means matters of public interest, which include the matters specified as the main purposes of the Act as well as:
+In this section 'grounds' means matters of public interest, which include the matters specified as the main purposes of the ED Act as well as:

-- superior design outcomes9, and - ii. overwhelming community need.
+- i. superior design outcomes9, and - ii. overwhelming community need.